Sarmad426/Python/6A-Regex/Readme.md

 # REGEX

-Regex, short for Regular Expression, is a powerful tool used for pattern matching and manipulation of strings.
+**REGEX**, short for **Regular Expression**, is a powerful tool used for pattern matching and manipulation of strings.
 It provides a concise and flexible syntax for describing text patterns, allowing you to search, match, and manipulate text based on specific criteria.

 ## Basic Concepts